LITS uses an online system for faculty to submit and track requests.

 - Entire books

 Use of materials must comply with U.S. Copyright Law.
 Please see our research guide on Copyright for help understanding Fair Use and determining when you need permissions.
-If you need an amount of content that exceeds our comfort under fair use:
+If you need an amount of content that exceeds our comfort under Fair Use:

 Format for submission:

 - To achieve accessible scans, we prefer to scan from the original: please bring us the book or other material directly or ask us to obtain the originals for you.

 - If the original is not available, provide a clean, clear photocopy on 8 1/2 x 11 size paper.